arithdon/git-intro/doc/git_internals.md

 ## Create a repo with plumbing commands

-In order to better understand git, we will create a repo from scratch with pluming commands.
+In order to better understand git, we will create a repo from scratch with plumbing commands.

 ```bash
 mkdir myrepo